tulasidamarla/angular/angular2/angular2.md

-Angular is a javascript framework for building client-side applications using html,css and language like javascript.
+Angular is a javascript framework for building client-side applications using html,css and languages like javascript.

 Why Angular
 -----------